 Standing on the banks of Sabarmati, Sabarmati ashram, also known as Gandhi Ashram, was Mahatama Gandhi’s laboratory where he started his experiments with truth.
 The famous freedom movements such as Satyagraha, Civil Disobedience, Swadeshi Movement started from Sabarmati Ashram.
 This iconic site is no longer functional as an ashram, but Gandhi’s living quarters are preserved just as the way it used to be during his lifetime.
 The famous Dandi March, a protest against British Salt Law, also started from here.

-Red fort – Delhi
+Red fort – Delhi, Celebrated first Independence Day

 The Red Fort in Delhi was built by Shahjahan, the Mughal emperor of India in 1857.
 This world heritage is one of the iconic places that reminds us of the first Independence Day.
 India’s first prime, Pandit Jawaharlal Nehru, unfurled the national flag and gave a speech here for the first time.